richardebeling/timetable-display/readme.md

 - `pfg`: foreground color for an event in the past
 - `arrow`: String, file name of an image (png) that will be rendered if the `arrow` modifier is set for an event
+- `showclock`: Bool, the program will show a clock ((h)h:mm) in the upper right corner
+- `hideuntilwhendone`: Bool, the "until" keyboard will disappear in front of past events

 ### Recurring section
 Events that are recurring in a two-week-period or more often.